-If you’re looking for the requirements to enter Chile in 2022, you’ve just arrived at the right place.
-In this post, we will report the latest updates regarding sanitary measures and the travel requirements you need to know before your trip to Chile.
+If you’re looking for the requirements to enter Chile in 2023, you’ve just arrived at the right place.
+In this post, we will report the latest travel updates you need to know before your trip to Chile.

 Hiking the Lake and Volcano District is one of the most rewarding travel experiences to live when visiting Chile.
 Last week, we had the chance to welcome our first international travelers after 11 months of long waiting.
 During 2 weeks, with our team of local experts, we explored the hidden corners of the national parks located in Chile’s world-class destination: the Lake and Volcano Scenic Route.

 The first Scenic Route of Chile, also locally known as Red Interlagos, is a road network composed of 6 different circuits belonging to 3 regions: La Araucanía, Los Ríos and Los Lagos.
 Along with the breathtaking landscape of active volcanoes, pristine lakes and thousand-years-old endemic forests, this circuit aim to provide sustainable experiences allowing the encounter between the local inhabitants (Mapuche), the Colonos and Criollos culture, and the unique nature of Southern Chile.

 Vicente Perez Rosales National Park, Los Lagos Region

 The Vicente Perez Rosales National Park is the oldest park in the country.
 A key component of the Temperate Rain forests of the Austral Andes Biosphere Reserve, it is located in an area where volcanism has been, along with tectonic processes and glaciers, the main factors that shaped the Andes mountain range.

 It covers an area of 251,000 hectares (619,970 acres), incorporating the park’s centerpiece: Todos los Santos Lake, Petrohué Waterfalls, Osorno and Puntiagudo Volcanoes.